 Unsung Hero Awards Visit Trusts to Promote The 2019 Awards30th July 2018

 On Monday the 23rd of July the Unsung Hero Awards travelled to London and met with Nathan Christie-Plummer, Assistant Director of Workforce at West London Mental Health NHS Trust.
-We were particularly interested in visiting Trust Headquarters as its Secretary Karen Spick won Admin & Clerical Leader of the Year Award last year.
+We were particularly interested in visiting Trust Headquarters as Secretary Karen Spick won Admin & Clerical Leader of the Year Award last year.

 Even though we were not lucky enough to meet Karen that day, we noticed several photos of her on the Trust ‘Wall of Fame’, including the moment of Karen receiving our award.
 We were not surprised to learn that Karen is not only an Unsung Hero Awards winner, but also the winner of many of the Trust’s internal Quality Awards.

 After having a lovely chat with Karen’s colleagues at reception, we were introduced to Nathan, who was keen to put our print materials across the Trust.
 With our banners and flyers at Trust Headquarters Nathan felt quite confident that this year the UHA will receive more fantastic stories about their NHS Unsung Heroes.
 We can’t wait to read them!

 After our London trip, our team headed off to Warrington and visited Bridgewater Community Healthcare NHS Foundation Trust.
 We met dozens of NHS Non-Medical staff there, inviting every single one of them to nominate their friends and colleagues for these national awards.